Stateless children of migrants in Lebanon

 Findings from the study will provide insights into potential pathways to securing nationality status for stateless children of migrants.

-For more information visit Statelessness
+For more information please visit the Statelessness website.

 Statelessness Hallmark Research Initiative seed funding awarded for interdisciplinary research projects on topics related to statelessness, citizenship and identity.